ccolonruiz/PRESNER/README.md

 ## ATC codes and systemic data classification:

-In the case of running PRESNER with the `[-s]` argument, you can use the "select_systemic" function of the [systemic_drug_classifier.py](https://github.com/ccolonruiz/PRESNER/blob/main/PRESNER_dir/Utils/systemic_drug_classifier.py) script to filter out the systemic drugs and observe the allocation of ATC codes:
+In the case of running PRESNER with the `[-s]` argument ('methods' must include 'chembl' and at least one of the other options), you can use the "select_systemic" function of the [systemic_drug_classifier.py](https://github.com/ccolonruiz/PRESNER/blob/main/PRESNER_dir/Utils/systemic_drug_classifier.py) script to filter out the systemic drugs and observe the allocation of ATC codes:

 ```python
 from systemic_drug_classifier import select_systemic